Worlddatascience/DataScienceCohort/README.md

 Project 9 - How to Backtest a Relative Strength index Strategy¶

 Project 10 - How to create a Interactive Dashboard using Python

+Project 11 - How to create a Time Series

+Project 12 - How to create a Fraud Detection Model